5 Common Digital Marketing Questions

 If you ask a question into Google most likely you’re going to get a result back in that little question snippet.
 They call it Rank 0 and that’s where you want to start optimizing your content for voice.

 Most of the people when they talk into their phones they’re asking a question.
 Now if you’re looking at a local business perspective you’re going to want to make sure that your name, address and phone number are all consistent throughout all your listings.

 That’s because it’s going to be heavily based on reviews, local proximity and google map rankings so make sure that you’re making your your NAP’s consistent.

-Make sure that you have a review generation system put in place so you can start to get those reviews and you don’t fall behind when 2020 hits which is just next year.
+Make sure that you have a review generation system put in place so you can start to get those reviews and you don’t fall behind when 2021 hits which is just a few months away.

 Content Management System and SEO